Loans and coronavirus

 The FCA warns that although the measures are designed to help you, they may result in increased costs in the longer term.
-Although your credit report won’t be affected for the period of the payment freeze, interest will continue to build.
+Although your credit file won’t be affected for the period of the payment freeze, interest will continue to build.
 So, think carefully before you enter into one of these arrangements and only do so if you need immediate, temporary financial help.

 If you can afford to make some repayments – even if it’s a smaller amount than usual – you should continue to do so.